-There are no set guidelines for cod liver oil intake, so most recommendations are based on safe intake levels of omega-3 fatty acids, vitamin A and D.
+There are no set guidelines for cod liver oil intake, so most recommendations are based on safe intake levels of omega-3 fatty acids, vitamin A, and vitamin D.

-A common dose is often 1–2 teaspoons, but taking up to one tablespoon per day is usually safe.
-Higher doses are not recommended, as they would result in excess vitamin A intake ().
+A common dose is often 1–2 tsp, but taking up to 1 tablespoon per day is usually safe.
+Higher doses are not recommended, as they would result in excess vitamin A intake (

-So check with your doctor before taking cod liver oil if you take blood pressure or blood thinning medications.
+So check with a doctor before taking cod liver oil if you take blood pressure or blood thinning medications.

-Also, pregnant women should check with their doctor before taking it, as high levels of vitamin A may cause harm to the baby.
+Also, people who are pregnant should check with a doctor before taking it, as high levels of vitamin A may cause harm to the baby (

 Cod liver oil is an incredibly nutritious type of fish oil supplement.
-It’s very convenient and contains a great combination of omega-3 fatty acids, vitamin A and vitamin D.
+It’s very convenient and contains omega-3 fatty acids, vitamin A, and vitamin D.

-If you want to try supplementing, a common dose is 1–2 teaspoons of liquid cod liver oil per day.
+If you want to try supplementing, a common dose is 1–2 tsp of liquid cod liver oil per day.
 You can also try the capsule form.

 If you struggle with the fishy taste, try taking it with a meal or blending the oil into smoothies or other drinks to help hide the taste and smell.